ABSP-methylation-tool/ABSP/README.md

 It was developed to help researchers to estimate and compare methylation percentages of a DNA region studied using BSP experiments.
 It provides a complete automated workflow, from trace file sequencing results to data visualization and statistics.

-For more detailed information, please read the ABSP User Guide document.
+For more detailed information, please read the "ABSP User Guide" document.

 To use ABSP :